 aral sea before 1960

-The flora and fauna were very diverse and included 38 different fish species.
-The lake played an important role in the development of the region’s economy and provided jobs for the population.
-In the past, the annual catch was 30,000-35,000 tons of fish and more than 80% of the coastal inhabitants were employed either in the fishing industry or in agriculture.
+Flora and fauna were very diverse and included 38 different fish species.
+The lake played an important role in developing the region’s economy and provided jobs for the population.
+Before the Aral Sea started to shallow, the annual fish catch was 30,000-35,000 tons, and more than 80% of the coastal inhabitants were employed either in the fishing industry or in agriculture.

-The lake has also helped to regulate the climate and mitigate severe weather fluctuations throughout the region, which has had a positive impact on the living conditions of the population, agriculture and the environmental situation.
-The air masses that invaded the region were warmed up over the water in winter and cooled down in summer.
+The lake has also helped regulate the climate and mitigate severe weather fluctuations throughout the region, positively impacting the population’s living conditions, agriculture, and environmental situation.
+The air masses that invaded the territory were warmed up over the water in winter and cooled down in summer.

 aral sea today

 One of the direct consequences of dehydration is climate change.
 Now the dry part of the lake has turned into a salt desert.
 The salt is spread by winds and thus pollutes the environment.
 In 2021 the lake covers only 8% of its original surface.
 The former harbour town of Muynak is now about 80km from the shore, which takes approximately 4 hours’ drive by off-road vehicle.